NateEag/Actions/readme.rst

 accompanied by any updates to these files that seem appropriate.

-Deferred actions are glanced over just to get an idea of where you stand and what you should be doing next, and because it may suggest other actions you're currently missing.
+Glance over deferred actions to get an idea of where you stand, what you should be doing next, and what actions you may not have realized you needed.

-Delegated actions, you may need to pester someone about.
-You just want to be reminded they exist, and to address it if one's gone unresponsive for too long.
+See if you need to follow up on any delegated actions.
+Mostly you want to be reminded they exist, and to catch any that have gone too long.

 Reviewboxes you need to be careful with - it's easy to get sucked in if a lot has piled up.
 Still, occasionally something will click, and you'll be able to turn the review item into actions or a project.